 Zookeepers must follow very specific feeding instructions for each animal, and keepers are often expected to work weekends and holidays to ensure the animals are fed routinely.
 They must provide drinking water for the animals, keep their living spaces clean, and help train or entertain them.

 Much of a zookeeper's job involves monitoring the animals and making sure they do not become sick or injured.
 They keep notes on their eating habits, watch for odd behavior, and provide veterinarians with relevant information about their health.

-The U.S. Bureau of Labor Statistics (BLS) predicted a 15% increase in the employment for all animal care and service workers between 2012 and 2022; however, employment of zookeepers was predicted to grow more slowly than other positions (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicted an 11% increase in the employment for all animal care and service workers between 2014 and 2024; however, employment of zookeepers was predicted to grow more slowly than other positions (www.bls.gov).